 Content goes out of date really quickly.
 Obvious things include seasonal offers, or anything with a date on it.
 Equally, your services may have changed, so keep details up to date on your website.
 Adding fresh content on a regular basis supports your search engine ranking too.
 Blogging is a good way to overcome this.

-Your website is the foundation of your online presence, but leaving it untouched once it’s up and running is not an option.
-To see any return on the investment you made in building your website, you need to factor in regular charges and maintenance costs to make sure it stays up to date and competitive in the online world.
+Your website is the foundation of your online presence and leaving it untouched once it’s up and running is not an option.
+To obtain best return on investment in creating your website, factor in regular changes and maintenance costs to ensure it stays competitive in the online world.

-We specialise in offering value for money website support including hosting and domain name management, website design and updating and digital marketing.
-We’re not the cheapest because we do the job well – and this takes time.
-However this will give you peace of mind as you know a support mechanism is in place.
+We specialise in offering value for money website support including hosting and domain name management, website design/updates and digital marketing.